 Avoid allergens

-If you can identify the cause of your skin allergy, your best chance of reducing symptoms is to avoid the trigger all together or limit your exposure if complete avoidance isn’t possible2
+If you can identify the cause of your skin allergy, your best chance of reducing symptoms is to avoid the trigger all together or limit your exposure if complete avoidance isn’t possible

 Calm your rash